-For Frozen/Chilled fruits, the NIP will minimally have to display the following nutrients:
+• For Frozen/Chilled fruits, the NIP will minimally have to display the following nutrients:

-- vii) Energy
+- i) Energy

-- viii) Protein
+- ii) Protein

-- ix) Total Fat
+- iii) Total Fat

-- x) Carbohydrates
+- iv) Carbohydrates

-- xi) Total Sugar
+- v) Total Sugar

-- xii) Dietary Fibre
+- vi) Dietary Fibre

-- xiii) Sodium
+- vii) Sodium

 All nutrients shall be declared in the appropriate metric units.
 The unit for energy will be in kilocalories and/or kilojoules.
 The conversion factor will have to be stated if only one unit is listed (e.g. one kcal is equivalent to 4.2 kJ as shown in the example below).